-You get a strong stainless steel blade with slightly-serrated edges with this pair and they have a wide variety of uses from crafts and sewing to general cutting to use in the kitchen wen you need a good pair of kitchen shears.
+You get a strong stainless steel blade with slightly-serrated edges with this pair and they have a wide variety of uses from crafts and sewing to general cutting to use in the kitchen when you need a good pair of kitchen shears.

 You’ll need to take a bit of care with the spring to make sure it doesn’t get broken or bent- especially while not being used. use the safety lock to keep it hidden.
-While these blades are rust-resistant, they still need proper cleaning, drying and storage if used in the kitchen.
+While these blades are rust-resistant, they still need proper cleaning, drying, and storage if used in the kitchen.

-Fiskars No.8 Premier Easy Action Bent Scissors have earned the Arthritis Foundation® Ease-of-Use Commendation for its easy operation.
+Fiskars No.8 Premier Easy Action Bent Scissors have earned the Arthritis Foundation® Ease-of-Use Commendation for their easy operation.
 The Easy Action Scissors allow arthritis patients and older people with limited hand strength to cut without strain.

-It has a Softgrip® handle, ergonomically designed to provide added comfort and is designed for both right-handers as well as left-handers.
+It has a Softgrip® handle, ergonomically designed to provide added comfort, and is designed for both right-handers as well as left-handers.
 The spring-loaded mechanism opens the blades after each cut and drastically reduces the amount of effort required for cutting.
 The stainless-steel blades have a precision-ground edge and stay sharp for longer, making them ideal for cutting fabric.

 They are a bit bulky compared to others and the lock may be a bit hard for some people to slide.
 Other than that, it is a great product.